 Newcomers choose from 1-week Explore Sailing or 2-week Beginner Classes starting the first week of camp through end of August.

-· Children will be greeted by our Program Manager and Sailing Instructors upon arrival.
+- Children are greeted by our Program Manager and Sailing Instructors upon arrival

 While having fun is a top priority, safety is our primary goal.
 If conditions are deemed too extreme for safe sailing, children will engage in fun and educational activities.
 Activities will take place either on site or up near the beach located on the western side of Clipper Cove (safe protected waters and a small protected strip of sand).
 Activities include, sailing (close to the beach) kayaking, and paddle-boarding.

 Clipper Cove provides an ideal sailing environment for both beginners and more advanced students.
 The cove is a protected area in the San Francisco Bay tucked safely between Yerba Buena and Treasure Island.
 During the summer consistent steady westerly wind is funneled through the cove providing ideal sailing conditions.
 On days when wind speeds are a little much for the younger children, Clipper Cove’s small protected beach provides the perfect location for retreat.

 Our US Sailing certified instructors take pride in providing excellent instruction and guidance to every child here at TISC.
 Each morning two staff members meet parents on the deck and chaperone the children to the changing area.
 From there children are split into their sailing groups until it’s time for lunch.